AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 To modify an existing rule:

 1. Click the **...** in the Action column and choose **Edit**.
-1. In the Edit Category rule window, make any required changes and click **Save and Publish**.
+1. In the Edit Category rule view, make any required changes and click **Save and Publish**.

 The changes are reflected on the store when [!DNL Live Search] has processed the change.

-## Delete a category rule.
+## Delete a category rule

 To delete a category rule:

 1. Click the **...** in the Action column and choose **Delete**.
-1. In the "Delete rule" modal, select **Delete** to remove the rule or **Cancel** to cancel the action.
+1. In the _Delete rule_ modal, select **Delete** to remove the rule or **Cancel** to cancel the action.

 ## Manual ranking

-Manual ranking allows you override the product order determined by Intelligent Ranking rules (if any) and manually control where products appear within the results.
+Manual ranking lets you override the product order determined by Intelligent Ranking rules (if any) and manually control where products appear within the results.

 Events are actions that modify the search results when defined conditions are met.
 A manual ranking can have up to 25 events.